 The Africana Studies minor provides a comparative and interdisciplinary study of the Black experience in Africa and the Americas.
-Three required courses include an introduction to African Civilizations (AFS 240), Introduction to African American Studies (AFS 241), and Introduction to the African Diaspora (AFS 342).
-Two elective courses may be selected from a list of designated courses in such disciplines as anthropology, communication, English, history, political science, psychology, social work, and sociology.
+Four required courses include an introduction to African Civilizations (AFS 240), Introduction to African American Studies (AFS 241), Introduction to the African Diaspora (AFS 342), and AFS/WGS 380 Black Feminist Theory.
+One elective course may be selected from a list of designated courses in such disciplines as anthropology, communication, English, history, political science, psychology, social work, and sociology.
 The minor is designed to bring together students from diverse backgrounds and curricula who share a common interest in the global experience of African people.
 No courses for the minor may be taken for S/U credit.

 - Completion of 15 credit hours.